 - Winner: Robert Vincente (University College London Hospital) for reducing the amount of plastic waste from gloves in just a 4 month period!
 With just little effort and some good planning, Robert implemented the “Gloved Off” campaign that helped promote hand hygiene over excessive glove use.
 Within the 4 month period, the ward reduced usage by 36,500 gloves!

 - Runner-up: Talbot Road Dental Practice from Greener Primary Care Wales for creating a green space that has benefited both staff well-being and team morale and the environment by providing a habitat for wildlife such as birds and squirrels.

 Innovation for Engagement Award

 Congratulations to all our award winners, runners-up, and nominees!
-If you are part of a Green Impact team, don’t forget to nominate yourself, a colleague, or a student for one of the Special Awards in 2022.
-If you aren’t yet taking part in Green Impact and would like to bring the programme to your organisation, please get in touch with Rachel, senior project manager at SOS-UK, Rachel.Soper@sos-uk.org.
+If you are part of a Green Impact team, don’t forget to nominate yourself, a colleague, or a student for one of the Special Awards in 2023.
+If you aren’t yet taking part in Green Impact and would like to bring the programme to your organisation, please get in touch with Rachel, senior project manager at SOS-UK, at Rachel.Soper@sos-uk.org.